warrenwu123/computer_space/README.md

+# Lab1-5

+Student ID: 24372276

+Student Name: ZIhan Wu

 # Lab 1

-## AWS Accounts and Log In
+# AWS Accounts and Log In

-### Step 1 Log into an IAM user account created for you on AWS.
+## [1] Log into an IAM user account created for you on AWS.

 First, i get to the website `[https://489389878001.signin.aws.amazon.com/console]`